halah1998/Dysarthria-Classifier/README.md

 # Database
 **Parkinson's Disease:**
 A variety of datasets were used in this project.
-We collected three datasets for PD including, ... .
+We collected three datasets (totaling 6439 PD patients and 192 healthy controls) for PD including, UCI Machine Learning Repository's [Parkinson's Disease Classification Data Set](https://archive.ics.uci.edu/ml/datasets/Parkinson%27s+Disease+Classification)(188 patients with PD (107 men and 81 women) with ages ranging from 33 to 87), UCI's [Parkinson Speech Dataset with Multiple Types of Sound Recordings](https://archive.ics.uci.edu/ml/datasets/Parkinson+Speech+Dataset+with++Multiple+Types+of+Sound+Recordings#) dataset(20 Parkinson's Disease (PD) patients and 20 healthy subjects), UCI's [Parkinsons Data Set ](https://archive.ics.uci.edu/ml/datasets/parkinsons)(8 control, 23 with PD).
 All Parkinson's datasets had aucustic features extracted and documented in csv files.

 **Amyotrophic Lateral Sclerosis:**
 For the second cause of Dysarthria we focused on ALS and used publicly accessible voice data that was collected in Republican Research and Clinical Center of Neurology and Neurosurgery (Minsk, Belarus).
 This data included a total of  54 speaker rocordings, with 39 healthy controls (23 males, 16 females) and 15 ALS patients.
 The ALS patients showed signs of bulbar dysfunction (6 males, 9 females).
 Ages for the healthy group averaged at 41.9 years and with the ALS patients at 57.7.
 Participants were asked to pronounce sustained vowel /a/ at a comfortable pitch and loudness in one constant breath.
 Voice signals were recorded using a smartphone.
 Average duration of the samples is 4.1 s.
 Linear regression was applied to the data to account for the age difference in the the mean ages of the participants from the control and those with ALS.
 The dataset can be found in another implementation [ALS Dataset](https://github.com/Mak-Sim/Troparion/tree/master/SPA2019).